• There are no suggestions because the search field is empty.

 Empathy is the healing salve and binding glue.
 It calms and nurtures.
 Without it, our relationships and our communities suffer.

-Let’s take a step back and choose the high road of meaningful connections—real relationships!
+Let’s take a step back and choose the intentional road of meaningful connections—real relationships!

 Then, the use of social media and other technologies will support that real human connection, not detract from meaningful relationships or act as a substitute for them.